Estecka/mc-Variants-CIT-wiki/Module-Types.md

 ## `potion_type`
 Derives the variant from the item component `potion_contents`, used by potions, splash potions, and lingering potions.
 This specifically looks at the potion's "type", and not the actual status effects.

-## `stored_enchantment`
-Copies the variant from a single enchantment in the item component `stored_enchantments`, used by enchanted books.

-If the item has **exactly one enchantment**, the variant will be the ID of that enchantment.
-If the item contains multiple enchantments, it will instead use the special model `multi`.

-The enchantment level can optionally be included in the variant ID.

-### parameters:
-- `levelSeparator`: _Optional, String._ If set, the module will add the enchantment level to the end of the variant ID, using the given separator.
-The separator can be an empty string.
-If no asset was provided for this specific level, the module will fall back to lower level CITs.
-Finally, if none could be found, the module will fall back to level-invariant CITs.

 ## `trim`
 Combines the pattern and material from the `trim` component into a single identifier, in a way that imitates the vanilla format for trimmed armour models.